hacker104/oc-real-networking/README.md

 ___
 look at releases for the stable files
 ___
-note that i don't put my full tim in this project is if a fun project for me
+note that i don't put my full time in this project is if a fun project for me